jhu-arch/arch-tutorial/Singularity.rst

 Building a Singularity Container Image from definitions file
 ************************************************************

-Bootstrapping a Singularity container allows using a file called ``definitions file`` which can reproduce container configurations on demand.
+Bootstrapping a `singularity`_ container allows using a file called ``definitions file`` which can reproduce container configurations on demand.

 .. code-block:: console